kstenerud/compact-float/compact-float-specification.md

 When rounding float values, consider what level of precision you actually need; it's probably less than you'd think.

 * With 6 significant digits, you'd have a margin of error of 1mm for a measure of 1km, for example.
+If you're having trouble visualizing this, it's roughly equivalent to worrying over a thousandth of an inch (or a tenth of a millimeter) when measuring an American football field.
 * The [International Council for Science](https://physics.nist.gov/cuu/Constants/index.html) accepted physical constants are mostly between 9 and 12 significant digits.
 * NASA's International Space Station Guidance Navigation and Control System (GNC) uses 15 significant digits.
 * The Space Integrated Global Positioning System/Inertial Navigation System (SIGI) uses 16 significant digits.
 * The fundamental constants of the universe are useful to 32 significant digits.
 * 40 significant digits would allow measuring the entire universe with a margin of error less than the width of a hydrogen atom.

+By comparison, ieee754 floating point format stores 7 significant digits for 32-bit values, 16 significant digits for 64-bit values, 34 significant digits for 128-bit values, and a whopping 71 significant digits for 256-bit values!

+Storing values at a higher precision than your measuring system's accuracy leads to [false precision](https://en.wikipedia.org/wiki/False_precision).

-For most real-world measures, you'll rarely need more than 4 significant digits outside of financial and scientific data.
+For most real-world measures, you'll rarely need more than 4 significant digits outside of financial and high accuracy scientific data.

 Storing more significant digits takes up more space.
-Here's a breakdown of the encoded compact float size in bytes for significant digits up to 16 (assuming 1 byte of exponent data, which gives a max/min exponent of ±31):
+Here's a breakdown of the encoded compact float size in bytes for significant digits up to 16 (assuming 1 byte of exponent data, which gives a min/max exponent of ±31 for a range of almost ±0.000000000000000000000000000000001 to ±100,000,000,000,000,000,000,000,000,000,000):

 | Digits | Bytes |
 | ------ | ----- |